rniekisch/DevOpsCapstone/Readme.md

 ### Build docker image

-This stage builds the docker image.
-Incorporating any changes of the git repository.
+This stage builds the docker image, incorporating any changes of the git repository.
 The default tag (latest) is used here.
 The image gets tagged later, before it is pushed to dockerhub (see Stage 'Push docker image').

 ### Security Scan